-- The entrance to Tulum is just over half a mile from the parking lot consisting of stairs and winding dirt and paved roads to reach one of the 5 entrances into the city; 1 to the West, 2 on the South side, and 2 on North wall.
+- The entrance to Tulum is just over half a mile from the parking lot consisting of stairs and a combinations of winding dirt and paved roads to reach one of the 5 entrances into the city; 1 to the West, 2 on the South side, and 2 on North wall.
 The ruins can be visited every day between 8:00am and 5:00pm.

 - The limestone wall enclosing the city of Tulum, over 2,500 feet long and 22 feet thick, was built as a defense and separation from upper and lower classes.
 The height of the wall varies due to the contour of the land.
 The rectangle only consists of 3 sides, the fourth wall is is the sea.

 - Tulum, meaning fence or wall in Mayan, once was an important trading port for jade and turquoises along the coast of the Yucatan Peninsula into central Mexico and Central America.
 Tulum is the third most popular destination in Mexico.

 - Castillo, the castle overlooking the coast, is one of the most recognized structures in Tulum.
 A hint of the once red painted stucco covering the building is still visible.

 - The Temple of Frescoes once served as an observatory and was used to track the sun.
 It now holds a mural painted by the Mayans representing the dead, the living, and rain gods.